SSWConsulting/SSW.Rules.Content/rules/easy-questions/rule.md

 ### When you need a paper trail

-If it will be important to have a record of your discussion, the best thing to do is call or have an in-person discussion, and then send an [as per our conversation email](https://www.ssw.com.au/rules/as-per-our-conversation-emails/).
+If it will be important to have a record of your discussion, the best thing to do is call or have an in-person discussion.
+Once you have the answer, send an [as per our conversation email](https://www.ssw.com.au/rules/as-per-our-conversation-emails/) to make sure both parties are clear on the result.

 ::: bad
 ![Figure: Bad example - A small thumbs up can result in a big miscommunication](purchase-please-bad.png)